International Council of Sport Science and Physical Education

 The International Council of Sport Science and Physical Education (international abbreviations: ICSSPE - International Council of Sport Science and Physical Education; CIEPSS - Conseil International pour l'Education Physique et la Science du Sport) is an international umbrella organisation for sport, sport science, and physical education.

 The legal seat and the headquarters are both based in Berlin, Germany.

-The mission of ICSSPE/CIEPSS) is to:
+The mission of ICSSPE is to:

 – Integrate research to enhance physical activity and sport;

 – Educate for improved quality of life and health for all people through physical activity and sport;

 – Promote policies for active lifestyles, human performance and good governance in physical activity and sport.